-Corresponding offences for receivers, demanders or acceptors of such bribes are included in separate sections of the CC.
+Corresponding offenses for receivers, demanders or acceptors of such bribes are included in separate sections of the CC.

-Finnish law applies to an offence committed in Finland (an offence is deemed to have been committed both where the criminal act was committed and where the consequence contained in the statutory definition of the offence became apparent), an offence that has been directed at or committed by a Finnish authority, an offence committed outside of Finland that has been directed at a Finnish citizen, a Finnish corporation, foundation or other legal entity, and an offence committed outside of Finland by a Finnish citizen or a person who was permanently resident in Finland at the time of the offence.
-In relation to legal entities, if Finnish law applies to the offence, Finnish law applies also to the determination of corporate criminal liability.
+Finnish law applies to an offense committed in Finland (an offense is deemed to have been committed both where the criminal act was committed and where the consequence contained in the statutory definition of the offense became apparent), an offense that has been directed at or committed by a Finnish authority, an offense committed outside of Finland that has been directed at a Finnish citizen, a Finnish corporation, foundation or other legal entity, and an offense committed outside of Finland by a Finnish citizen or a person who was permanently resident in Finland at the time of the offense.
+In relation to legal entities, if Finnish law applies to the offense, Finnish law applies also to the determination of corporate criminal liability.